 - Health and safety cases in relation to asbestos in NHS buildings (HSE v West Herts Hospital NHS Trust); a crane collapse at a construction site in Essex (HSE v McCarthy & Stone Retirement Lifestyles Ltd); and a rooftop fall at an engineering company (HSE v MJ Allen Holdings, on appeal to the Court of Appeal in relation to the new sentencing guidelines).

 - The first cases arising out of the ‘horsemeat scandal’ (R v Boddy & Moss; R v Raw-Rees & Patterson).

-- Securing the acquittal of protestors at the DSEI arms fair on the basis that they acted in the prevention of crime (R v Ditchfield & Otrs, on appeal to the Divisional Court).
+- Successfully representing DSEI arms fair protestors arguing they acted in the prevention of crime (R v Ditchfield & Otrs EWHC 1794 (Admin)).